apupu-framework/prevent-undefined/README.md

 ```

 When you applied `prevent-undefined` in this way, you can easily indicate where
-the problematic `undefined` value come from.
+the problematic `undefined` comes from.

-IMHO, you should always avoid referencing `undefined` for any form.
+IMHO, you should always avoid referencing undefined properties for any form.

 Write not like this: